 Aelios Technology develops intelligent switches to maintain critical infrastructure in developing nations

-MINNEAPOLIS / ST. PAUL (2/26/2018) — The Aelios Technology team of students from the University of Minnesota’s College of Science and Engineering and Carlson School was named one of two runner-up startup companies in the 2018 Cleantech University Prize (Cleantech UP) Midwest Showcase in Chicago.
-The honor means a place in the U.S. Department of Energy’s National Cleantech UP as well as the U.S. Department of Defense’s National competition in Washington, D.C. this June.
+MINNEAPOLIS / ST. PAUL (5/18/2018) — The Aelios Technology team of students from the University of Minnesota’s College of Science and Engineering and Carlson School is gearing up to compete in the U.S. Department of Energy’s National Cleantech UP startup competition in Washington, D.C. this June.

 In addition to Patel, the Aelios Technology team includes mechanical engineering Ph.D. student Saurav Talukdar, electrical engineering Ph.D. student Shreyas Bhaban, and Carlson School MBA student Atul Fotedar.